 What are some of the key characteristics of narrative methods, according to Riessman, and how does it differ from other approaches such as grounded theory?
 What are some of the advantages this approach offers?

 First of all, participants in narrative research are no longer viewed as given or natural, they must construct their own identities about who they are and how they want to be known when telling their own experiences (Riessman, 2008, p.
 7).
 Therefore, participants construct both preferred narratives about themselves and stories about their experiences in the process.
 Another key feature of narrative methods is that narrative researchers collect individual stories, which emerges through the interaction or dialogue of the researcher and the participants.
 As Riessman (2008, p.50) has noted, researchers critically shape the stories participants choose to tell through their presence, by listening and questioning in particular ways.
 The stories are actually co-constructed by the researchers and the participants.
 In this way, the potential gap between the narrative told and narrative reported can be effectively lessened.
-In addition, narrative stories often contains turning points or specific tensions or interruptions that are highlighted by the researchers in re-telling the stories told by participants (Riessman, 2008, pp. 15-16).
-Moreover, narrative inquiry focus on stories occur within particular places and settings (Riessman, 2008, p.
+In addition, narrative stories often contain turning points or specific tensions or interruptions that are highlighted by the researchers in re-telling the stories told by participants (Riessman, 2008, pp. 15-16).
+Moreover, narrative inquiry focuses on stories occur within particular places and settings (Riessman, 2008, p.
 11).
 In narrative research, researchers investigate particular actors, in particular social places at particular times.
 Therefore, the context in which individual stories are located becomes especially important for the researchers to interpret the individual experience.
 Besides, there are different ways to analyze narrative stories: researchers can conduct thematic analysis with a focus on what participants have said (Riessman, 2008.
 P. 53); or they can focus on the structure of the telling of the story through structural analysis (Riessamn, 2008, p.
 77).

 Narrative research is different from other qualitative research approaches in many aspects, including its purpose, type of problem, unit of analysis, data analysis strategies and final research report (Creswell, 2013, pp. 98-106).
 When compared with grounded theory research, we can find a lot of differences between them.
 First of all, they have different focuses.
-Narrative research explore the life of an individual by developing narratives about stories told by the participants.
+Narrative research explores the life of an individual by developing narratives about stories told by the participants.
 However, grounded theory studies are more interested in developing a theoretical explanation grounded from the data collected in the research.
-In addition, narrative research usually study one or more individuals.
+In addition, narrative researchers usually study one or more individuals.
 While grounded theory research focus on a process, an action, or an interaction involving many individuals (Creswell, 2013, p.
 104).
 Moreover, they use different data analysis strategies.
 In narrative research, in order to develop a narrative about stories of individual’s life, researchers can conduct thematic analysis with a focus on what participants have said (Riessman, 2008.
 P. 53); or they can focus on the structure of the telling of the story through structural analysis (Riessamn, 2008, p.
 77).
-Meanwhile, among those different analysis strategies, prior theories usually serve as a resources for interpretation of spoken and written narratives.
+Meanwhile, among those different analysis strategies, prior theories usually serve as a resource for interpretation of spoken and written narratives.
 While in grounded theory research, researchers construct analytic codes and categories from data, not from preconceived theoretical framework (Charmaz, 2006, pp. 3-4).
 Researchers in grounded theory research analyze data through open coding, axial coding and selective coding.